dbohdan/pago/README.md

 pago agent stop
 ```

-### Configuring memory locking
+### Memory locking

+pago-agent defaults to [locking the process memory](https://pubs.opengroup.org/onlinepubs/9699919799/functions/mlock.html) to prevent secrets from being written to swap.
+Secrets can be recovered from unencrypted swap that was not erased at system shutdown.

-pago-agent uses under 100 MiB of memory on systems where it has been tested.
+pago-agent uses up to 100 MiB of memory on systems where it has been tested.
-It needs to lock memory to avoid being swapped out.
+Most operating systems don't allow a process to lock this much memory by default.
-On Free/Net/OpenBSD, the agent apparently needs the limit on locked memory to exceed its virtual memory, which can be over 1 GiB, even though only around 100 MiB is reserved.
+Additionally, on Free/Net/OpenBSD, the agent apparently needs the limit on locked memory to exceed its virtual memory even though only around 100 MiB is reserved.
+This limit can be over 1 GiB.
 (You don't lose 1 GiB of memory.)
 Configure your system to allow this or set the environment variable `PAGO_MEMLOCK=0` to disable locking.

-Here is how to allow users to lock more memory on typical systems.
+Here is how to allow users to lock more memory on different operating systems.
 In these examples, we set the limit to 8 GiB.

 #### Linux (systemd)